 Phase 3: Strategise

 As my works are designed as choreographic interventions and social experiments, I need to develop performance strategies, in order to make them effective.
-My focus is on strategies that involve decolonisation, queerness, vulnerability, care and failure.
+I work with performance strategies that usually involve decolonisation, queerness, vulnerability, care and failure.

 - The audience is present.
 They are the protagonists and form a central part of my works.
 They are not silent and invisible witness/observers.